BIDS/repro-case-studies/case-studies/arokem.md

 ##### Introduction
-*Please answer these introductory questions for your case study in a few sentences.*

 1) Who are you and what is your research field?
 Include your name, affiliation, discipline, and the background or context of your overall research that is necessary specifically to introduce your specific case study.

 My name is Ariel Rokem.
 I am a Data Scientist at the University of Washington eScience Institute.
 My research training and experience have mostly been in the field of human cognitive neuroscience.
 During my postdoctoral training (2011-2015) in Brian Wandell's group, in the Department of Psychology at Stanford University, I conducted studies of human brain structure and function.
-A focus of my research is the application of ideas from statistical learning theory to measurements of human white matter with diffusion MRI.
-In particular, in the study described here, two commonly used models of the human white matter were evaulated using cross-validation, and their fits to the data were compared to test-retest reliability.
+A focus of my research is the application of ideas from statistical learning theory to measurements of human white matter with diffusion MRI (dMRI).
+The project described here evolved from a question that often arises in many fields of science: what measurements should I make?
+And given the measurements I am making, what model should I use for my data?
+Measurements of dMRI are used by scientists as a way to assess the structure of the human brain and its connectivity *in vivo*.
+There are many parameters of the measurement that are determined by the experimenter.
+For example, the duration of the application of magnetic field gradients during the scan affects the sensitivity of the measurement to subtle variations in diffusivity.
+On the other hand, it has a detrimental effect on SNR.
+Similar trade-offs apply to spatial resolution, scan duration, etc. The field had been developing models of the white matter based on different measurements, but there was no extensive study of the fits of these models to the data, and no assessment of the effects of these measurement parameters on the model fits, and the inferences that can be made.
+In the study described here, we used cross-validation to evaulate two commonly used models in a variety of measurements.
+The work was eventually published in [PLoS One](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0123272)

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

-Reproducibility is the public availability of code and data, such that only a reasonable effort would be required to generate the figures and conclusions described in a description of a scientific result.
-Ideally, no more than copying of the data, and installation of software dependencies would be required before the issuing of a single shell command, or single UI interaction would be required to produce all of the figures and results.
+Reproducibility is the public availability of code and data, such that only a reasonable effort would be required to generate the evidence (numbers and visuals) used to support a scientific finding.
+It is a matter of degree.
+Ideally, a small number of commands at a shell prompt would suffice, but in some complex cases, more work could be required.
+Even then, no more than copying of the data, and installation of software dependencies should be needed before the issuing of only a small number of commands  would be required to produce the evidence suppoting a scientific claim.
+Some findings require large amounts of data storage, or large amounts of computation.
+Reproducibility is a matter of degree, not of kind.
+A higher standard, sometimes called 'replicability' would be to require that the same conclusions be reached if another group of researchers were to do the same experiments, and implement the same ideas in their analysis.
+Reproducibility does not guarantee replicability (Leek and Peng, 2015).
+Again, it is understood that there are degrees of variation between reproducibility and replicability, that depend on the scientific question.

 ##### Workflow diagram

-The project evolved from a question that often plagues MRI scientists: what experiment should I design?

-The core of your case study is a visual diagram, and associated textual narrative, describing the workflow for your case study.

-Begin by creating a diagrammatic sketch, which you are welcome to do by hand, that shows your workflow pipeline visually.
-If you would like to do this digitally, we recommend the site draw.io.

-Think of this like a circuit diagram for your workflow.
-Boxes should represent individual steps in the process, with arrows showing how the inputs and outputs of each step relate to each other.
-Be sure to consider

-* specialized tools and where they enter your workflow

-* the "state" of the data at each stage

-* collaborators

-* version control repos

-* products produced at various stages (graphics, summaries, etc)

-* databases

-* whitepapers

-* customers (if any)

-There are two examples diagrams attached with this template for reference.

-Please save your diagram alongside this completed case study template.
+arokem.pdf

 ##### Workflow narrative

+The project started with the collection of a data-set of MRI scans.
+Two subjects were scanned in several different experimental conditions.
+Each scan was repeated twice, to create a test-retest data-set.
+An additional four subjects were also scanned for another study in the lab (Takemura et al. 2015), in one of the conditions for another study, and their data was incorporated into the analysis, during review, to address comments about sample size.

 All data were collected in the MRI scanner at the Stanford Center for Neurobiological Imaging (CNI).
 The CNI has developed a scientific data management system called NIMS or SDM [Wandell et al. 2015], which captures the data from the scanner, archives it, and exposes a web interface, allowing researchers to control access to the data, and copy it into the lab's storage, a RAID system.

-The data were preprocessed using a series of standard steps.
-These are *standard* in the sense that any practitioner of MRI would perform these steps on his or her data.
-These include correction of motion artifacts and alignment of the data to a high resolution anatomical image of the subject, also used as source data for a segmentation that differentiates regions of the volume that are within the white or the gray matter.
+The data were preprocessed using a series of *standard* steps.
+These are standard in the sense that any practitioner of MRI would perform these steps on his or her data, for example correction of motion artifacts and alignment to a common coordinate frame.
+These steps were only performed once, at the beginning of the study, except when visual examination of the results of these steps revealed an error.
+The code that performs these steps is part of the lab code distribution, [`vistasoft`](https://github.com/vistalab/vistasoft), which is version-controlled and freely available through github.
+These preprocessing step also takes advantage of publicly available code from other labs, which complicates dependency handling, because as these libraries evolve, the results of these steps might change, and affect the outcomes of subsequent steps.

-Referring to your diagram, describe your workflow for this specific project, from soup to nuts.
-Imagine walking a friend or a colleague through the basic steps, paying particular attention to links between steps.
-Write this description in text.
-Don't forget to include "messy parts", loops, aborted efforts, and failures.

-It may be helpful to consider the following questions, where interesting, applicable, and non-obvious from context.
+All analysis subsequent to preprocessing was done using a set of python modules that I developed in a git/github repository called [`osmosis`](https://github.com/vistalab/osmosis).
+This included implementations of many methods for fitting the data, statistical analysis and visualization, as well as utility functions for handling data analysis tasks, and utlity functions handling parallel execution on Stanford's `proclus` HPC cluster.
+Much of the module code was covered by unit tests, and a few end-to-end tests of some of the model fitting procedures were implemented to track when regressions occured.
+Thus, many of the steps in the implementation of the analysis were run on a daily basis, during the development of the project.
+Testing was often a time-consuming affair.
+For many of the directions that did not pan out, the setting up of tests seems in retrospect to have been time misspent.
+On the other hand, some subtle issues did arise as a result of this testing.

+One of the problems that I encountered early in the development of the project was that some of the model fitting methods were rather time-consuming (hours), including several steps.
+While model evaluation required model fitting, it would not require that it be repeated every time an evaluation is made.
+To deal with this, I implemented caching mechanisms in the software that would store model fit parameters on disk, as needed.
+A major problem that arises from this caching mechanism is that as model fitting code evolved, it is hard to tell whether cached parameters are up-to-date with the current state of the code.
+When in doubt, model fits had to be rerun, and the cached results were overwritten.

+Scripts using the module code were developed using the IPython notebook.
+When generally useful functions would emerge in the interactive work with the notebook, these functions would be copied into the modules.

+As the project evolved a few of these were copied into a [documentation folder](https://github.com/vistalab/osmosis/tree/master/doc/paper_figures)

+A benefit of working with IPython notebooks is that running a basic notebook server on the lab compute server allowed me to take advantage of relatively powerful compute resources from the browser window on my latpop.

+Eventually, we copied the preprocessed data that we used to a data repository hosted by the Stanford libraries.
+This repository provides permanent URLs (PURLs) to the data, which we have used in papers.
+These PURLs can also be used to cite the data.
+Most of the data was licensed under the Creative Commons Atttribution licens, but some small amount of data was released under the Public Domain Dedication License, for use as part of the Dipy software (which has a non-restrictive BSD license).
+The software in osmosis was also released under an attribution license.

+Because it records the evolution of scientific ideas, the `osmosis` code-base contains many dead ends and directions that did not work out.
+During the work on this project, I became involved in an open-source project, which develops software for the analysis of dMRI data in python: [Dipy](http://dipy.org).
+Eventually, as the project matured, I started porting some of the ideas into Dipy.
+Mostly, these were reimplementations of software that was implemented in `osmosis`.
+This is because some of the APIs did not match, and a better understanding of some of the underlying issues.

+The `osmosis` repository continued to serve us in development of a couple of other projects in the lab.
+Specifically, one of the research students in the lab contributed code to extend the previous ideas to other.
+I ended up porting some of these ideas into  the Dipy code-base as well.
+Thus, some of the ideas became polished and the

 * For each part of that workflow: